liamthanrahan/redux-app-template/README.md

-# React App Template
+# Redux App Template

-Template to create up to date React App for personal use.
+Template to create up to date Redux app for personal use.

 I created this as I was seeing the packages we used in day to day work becoming more and more outdated and decided to figure out the compatibility issues myself as a learning experience.